sunpy/sunraster/docs/IRISMapCube.rst

 Initialisation
 --------------

-To initialize an IRISMapCube, we need to open an IRIS level 2 SJI FITS file.
+To initialise an IRISMapCube, we need to open an IRIS level 2 SJI FITS file.
 Such data can be downloaded from the IRIS_.
 The level 2 FITS files can be loaded with the function ``read_iris_sji_level2_fits``.
 This function loads a FITS file into an IRISMapCube object.

 Assuming we have a FITS file ``my_fits_file``, an IRISMapCube can be initialised in the following way: ::